datarevenue-berlin/taclib/README.rst

 If you are familiar with Luigi, you will recognize the structure above.
-We define a custom task that will inherit KubernetesTask. task will spawn a pod on Kubernetes using the image you define either through the function ``image`` or IMAGE environment variable, if none of them are defined taclib will set a default image.
+We define a custom task that will inherit KubernetesTask. task will spawn a pod on Kubernetes using the image you define either through the function ``image`` or through TACLIB_IMAGE environment variable, if none of them are defined taclib will set the default image as `python:3-7-alpine`.

 Once the pod is running, the task will fire the command defined in ``def command(self):``.
 Note that in the example the given command executes